Ofredy/Deep-Space-Ray-Tracer/README.md

 ## 📊 Deep Space Ray Tracer Build & Example Usage

 ### Configure and Build (from top of repo)
+***NOTE***
+- This was compiled on a windows machine running on an RTX 2070.
+Will 100% not run out the box for a linux based system.

 ```bash
 # From the top of the repository: